Chart Color Schemes

 Residential development activity is lower than average in Kew East according to AreaSearch's national comparison of local real estate markets

 Kew East has received approximately 26 dwelling approvals annually over the past five financial years, totalling 133 homes.
-In FY-2025/26, nine approvals have been recorded to date.
-The area's population decline has resulted in an adequate housing supply relative to demand, fostering a balanced market with diverse buyer options.
+In FY2025-26, 10 approvals have been recorded to date.
+The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer options.
 New homes are being constructed at an average expected cost of $978,000, indicating a focus on premium properties.

-This financial year has seen $9.6 million in commercial approvals, reflecting steady investment activity.
-Compared to Greater Melbourne, Kew East has about three-quarters the rate of new dwelling approvals per person and ranks among the 62nd percentile nationally.
-Recent construction comprises 70% standalone homes and 30% medium and high-density housing, offering options across various price points.
+This financial year, Kew East has registered $9.6 million in commercial approvals, reflecting steady commercial investment activity.
+Compared to Greater Melbourne, Kew East has around three-quarters the rate of new dwelling approvals per person and ranks among the 62nd percentile nationally when assessed against other areas.
+Recent construction comprises 70% standalone homes and 30% medium and high-density housing, offering a mix of townhouses and apartments catering to various price points.

-With around 245 people per dwelling approval, Kew East exhibits a developing market.
-Given expected stable or declining population, reduced housing pressure may create buying opportunities in the future.
+With approximately 245 people per dwelling approval, Kew East displays a developing market.
+Given the expected stable or declining population, Kew East may experience reduced housing pressure, potentially presenting buying opportunities.

 Frequently Asked Questions - Development